sguzunov/docs/docs/glue42-concepts/01_glue42-toolbar/glue42-toolbar.md

 In the example below, you can see some of the main functionalities of the Launchpad:

 - activating the Launchpad through a configurable shortcut;
-- using the search bar to find applications or Layouts;
+- using the search bar to find apps or Layouts;
-- starting applications;
+- starting apps;
 - saving, restoring and removing Layouts;
 - marking favorite items;
 - pinning the Launchpad so it stays always on screen;